mamcer/file-scanner/README.md

 For a side project (ISO Finder and some others) I ended implementing a file system scanner which also read some specific file properties.
 At that moment I decided to separate it in order to reuse this code.

-It consists of a class library and a little winform application which to exercise it.
+It consists of a class library and a little winform application to exercise it.

 ## Screenshot